How to Dispose of Packaging Material Responsibly

 • Plastic packing airbags.
 These plastic bags with air inside them often have little recycling symbols on them, and sometimes can be recycled.
 Know that you may need to separate these plastic airbags and recycle them separately from your general recyclables — check your city’s recycling program.
 Otherwise, keep them and reuse for shipments of your own!

 • Insulated/bubble wrap packing envelopes.
 Envelopes that are insulated with built-in plastic wrap can be tricky: mixed materials don’t recycle well and are generally always sent to landfill.
 Opt for paper envelopes that are padded with paper fibers.
 Or make your own stuffing with newspaper sent through the shredder.
+If you receive one of these envelopes with bubble wrap, you can open the layers to remove the plastic wrap and recycle the paper.

 • Bubble wrap.
 Bubble wrap is another one of those items that can be recycled, but most likely cannot go on your curbside delivery recycle bin (but be sure to check with the regulations in your city.)
 Bubble wrap is a great reusable item, perfect for protecting breakable items during a move or in storage.
 But if you are the one doing the packing and don't have extra bubble wrap laying around, opt for other compostable materials instead.